Voice-tracking: Background

-Strictly speaking, voice-tracking refers to the process of a disc jockey prerecording their on-air "patter."
+Voice-tracking refers to the process of a disc jockey prerecording their on-air "patter".
 It is then combined with songs, commercials, and other elements in order to produce a product sounding like a live air shift.
 Voice-tracking has become common on many music radio stations, particularly during evening, overnight, weekend, and holiday time periods.
 Most radio station owners consider it an economical alternative to employing live disc jockeys around the clock.

 The process goes back decades and was very common on FM stations in the 1970s.
 At that time, elements were recorded on reel-to-reel magnetic tapes and broadcast cartridges and played by specialized professional audio equipment.
 It has become more controversial recently as computer technology permits the process to be more flexible and less expensive, allowing for fewer station employees and an effective illusion of live, local programming.
+With the repeal of the FCC's Main Studio Rule in 2017, these studios have begun to be shut down, and a station can be centralcast from a radio group's headquarters thousands of miles away with the only localization occurring with weather forecasts, local news (if even broadcast) and local advertising.

 Most contemporary broadcast automation systems at music stations effectively function as high-tech jukeboxes.
-Pieces of audio footage are digitized as computer files and saved on one or more hard drives.
+Pieces of audio footage are digitized as computer files and saved on one or more hard drives, or stored off-site through a company's cloud computing system.
 Station personnel create "program logs" which list exactly what is supposed to be on the air and in what order.
 The computer follows the instructions set out in the playlist.